-- 1. Social skills: If people like you, they will follow you. - 2.
-Equipping skills: When you facilitate people's successes, they will flourish and, in combination with others, will make the cause - 3.
+- 1. Social skills: If people like you, they will follow you. - Equipping skills: When you facilitate people's successes, they will flourish and, in combination with others, will make the cause flourish. - 3.
 Attitude skills: As the adage goes, attitude determines altitude, and, yes, attitude is a choice-something boys need to learn. - 4.
-Leadership skills: There are aptitudes boys can learn to help them manage and lead well.
+Leadership skills: Influencing people so that together we find innovative ways to improve, grow, and accomplish shared goals. - 5.
+Service: Seeing and meeting the needs of others.

 Our emphasis will be on empowering boys to be lifelong servant leaders.
 The Discovery, Adventure, and Expedition age groups will be asked to complete two leadership merits per year with a total of six per age group to be completed in a three-year cycle.
-Once again let me emphasize the vital importance of these being taught at the local level by the local leaders.
-They will also be very interactive, directing our Rangers not only learn about but also "demonstrate" leadership skills.
+Once again let me emphasize the vital importance of these being taught at the by Ryan Beaty, National Programs & Outreach Coordinator rom its inception, Royal Rangers has been a uniformed ministry.
+Uniforms are important; they provide a sense of belonging and enhance discipline.
+Military branches, for instance, have a variety of uniforms appropriate for their many duties: a spit-shine look for ceremonies, a formal look for galas, utility uniforms for fieldwork, etc. Sports teams place greater emphasis on the team name than on the individual name, creating a sense that members are part of something bigger than themselves.
+Whether for military personnel or sports teams, uniforms are important.
+They are also very important to Royal Rangers.